wennj/bmnpv-diversity-thailand/README.md

-# Creating a Map of Bombyx mori nucleopolyhedrovirus (BmNPV) Collection Sites in Thailand
+# Creating a Map of Bombyx mori nucleopolyhedrovirus Collection Sites in Thailand

 The figures and content in this repository are derived from the following publication: